 There are always ways around this disappointment, and this new direction must be treated as an opportunity.

 Worry 1: I won’t get into my chosen university

-If this route doesn’t work out for you, you might consider applying for a higher or degree apprenticeship (or equivalent), where you can study for a degree whilst earning and learning on the job.
+If your route to university doesn't work out, consider applying for a higher or degree apprenticeship (or equivalent), where you can study for a degree whilst earning and learning on the job.
 Or there are a host of entry level positions you could apply for, earning money whilst gaining experience and considering your options.

 Worry 2: I’m graduating with a 2:2 or 3rd